ThomasSquall/PHP7MongoDriver/README.md

 Before using this library you should make sure to have installed PHP7.0 or major and MongoDb driver from pecl.

-For those using a Linux Debian distribution just run:
+For those using a Linux distribution (make sure to have pecl installed) just run:

 ```
 $ sudo pecl install mongodb